climate-ethos/ethos-temperature-sensor/README.md

 ## Installation/Setup

+1. Install the required libraries from the Arduino IDE
-1. Rename `conf.h.example` -> `conf.h` and add your 16 bit radio encryption key
+2. Rename `conf.h.example` -> `conf.h` and add your 16 bit radio encryption key
-2. Upload code to Feather M0 LoRa board with temperature sensor
+3. Upload code to Feather M0 LoRa board with temperature sensor